phrkdll/must/README.md

 # must ![coverage](https://raw.githubusercontent.com/phrkdll/must/badges/.badges/main/coverage.svg)

-A simple package providing easy access to several function that cover the must-pattern, which is often utilized in Go.
+A simple package providing easy access to several functions that cover the must-pattern, which is often utilized in Go.

 ## Usage